Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Sparse random hypergraphs

 \section{Sparse random hypergraphs}

-Given a set of nodes $[N]$, and a positive integer $K$, a directed hyperedge is any ordered set of nodes $(i_1,\ldots,i_K)\in [N]^K$.
-An undirected hyperedge is an unordered set of $K$ not necessarily distinct nodes $i_1,\ldots,i_K\in [N]$.
-A directed (undirected) $K$-uniform hypergraph on the node set $[N]$ is a pair $([N],E)$, where $E$ is any set of directed (undirected) $K$-hyperedges $E=\{e_1,\ldots,e_{|E|}\}$.
-A hypergraph is called simple if the nodes within each hyperedge $e_m, 1\le m\le |E|$ are distinct and all the hyperedges are distinct.
-A (directed or undirected) hypergraph is called $r$-regular if each node $i\in [N]$ appears in exactly $r$ hyperedges.
-The necessary condition for such a hypergraph to exist is $Nr/K\in \Z_+$.
+Given a set of nodes $[N]$ and a positive integer $K$, a directed hyperedge is any ordered set of nodes $(i_1,\ldots,i_K)\in[N]^K$.
+An undirected hyperedge is an unordered set of $K$ not necessarily distinct nodes $i_1,\ldots,i_K\in[N]$.
+A directed (undirected) $K$-uniform hypergraph on the node set $[N]$ is a pair $([N],E)$, where $E$ is a set of directed (undirected) $K$-hyperedges $E=\{e_1,\ldots,e_{|E|}\}$.
+Here uniformity corresponds to the fact that every hyperedge has precisely $K$ nodes.
+A hypergraph is called simple if the nodes within each hyperedge $e_m, 1\le m\le|E|$, are distinct and all the hyperedges are distinct.
+A (directed or undirected) hypergraph is called $r$-regular if each node $i\in[N]$ appears in exactly $r$ hyperedges.
+The necessary condition for such a hypergraph to exist is $Nr/K\in\Z_+$.
 A degree $\Delta_i=\Delta_i(\G)$ of a node $i$ is the number of hyperedges containing $i$.
-A matching is a set of hyperedges such that each node belongs to exactly one hyperedge.
+A (partial) matching is a set of hyperedges such that each node belongs to at most one hyperedge.
+A matching is perfect if every node of the graph belongs to exactly one hyperedge.
 In this paper we use the terms hypergraph and graph (hyperedge and edge) interchangeably.